Cluster Single Sign-on (SSO) using JSON Web Tokens (JWTs)

 server.jwt_authentication.jwks_auto_fetch.enabled If true, public signing keys are automatically fetched from the issuer and there is no need to set server.jwt_authentication.jwks.
 Defaults to false.

-server.jwt_authentication.issuers A list of accepted token issuers; must include your IdP.
+server.jwt_authentication.issuers.configuration A list of accepted token issuers; must include your IdP.
+Can be any of the following:

 server.jwt_authentication.audience This must match server.oidc_authentication.client_id; refer to Single Sign-on (SSO) for DB Console.

-server.jwt_authentication.claim Which JWT field will be used to determine the user identity in CockroachDB; normally set either to email, or sub (subject).
+server.jwt_authentication.claim The JWT field that will be used to determine the user identity in CockroachDB; normally set either to email, or sub (subject).

 server.oidc_authentication.generate_cluster_sso_token.enabled Enables token generation; must be set to true.